dzhng/llamaflow/README.md

 ## Introduction

-LLamaFlow is meant to be the middleware layer that sits between your software and the AI model.
+LLamaFlow is the middleware layer that sits between your software and the AI model.
 The pattern for generating correct outputs from LLMs is converging on _ask and validate_, where after the initial generation, there is a back-and-forth with the model itself to correct the output according to spec.
 LLamaFlow abstracts away this entire process, and exposes a simple request & response API for the model where all responses are validated.

 Specifically, this package adds the following capabilities on top of the standard chat API: